Y09mogal/Synergy_Hackathon_FrostByte/README.txt

 -> This is also aimed at acting as a self-help platform for people to disuss their problems.
 People can also provide their inputs via the comment section.
 -> Users can also post the comments anonymously.
 -> The author can also provide their contact information if they wish to.
--> The auhtor can alos provide tags to their blogs which will make it easier for the users to reach their page.
+-> The author can also provide tags to their blogs which will make it easier for the users to reach their page.

 Future additions to this project:
 -> The blogs shall be monitored by a bot to prevent any kind of unresponsive content from being displayed.